BallapuramRavikumar/Project-OA-RAG-hybrid-/README.md

 The UI is the crucial interface that bridges the RAG system to the user.
 It’s how the user interacts with and receives the results of the RAG process.
 Displaying Information: The UI determines how the generated answer is presented: Text:A simple text box showing the answer.
 Visualizations:

+**Step-8 Matplotlib tool**
-Matplotlib tool : Graphs, charts to help visualize the answer.
+Graphs, charts to help visualize the answer.

 **GPT 3.5 is prompted with ground truth idea generation**